nayan32biswas/mongodb-odm/docs/tutorial/get_document.md

 ### Database

-We will start from the same database structure and the same number of data as previously.
+We will start with the same database structure and the same amount of data as previously.

 ## Get First Document

 Sometimes we need to get one object.
-In that scenario, we will use classmethod `get`.
+In that scenario, we will use the classmethod `get`.

-The `get` is a classmethod that returns single object.
+The `get` is a classmethod that returns a single object.

 The method will raise an error if no document exists.

-The exception type will be `ObjectDoesNotExist` inherited from python `Exception`. import `ObjectDoesNotExist` from `mongodb_odm.exceptions`
+The exception type will be `ObjectDoesNotExist`, inherited from Python's `Exception`.
+Import `ObjectDoesNotExist` from `mongodb_odm.exceptions`.

 ```python
 # Code omitted above